Ed Miliband bacon sandwich photograph

-A photograph of then-Labour Party leader Ed Miliband eating a bacon sandwich became a source of sustained commentary and the subject of an internet meme in 2014 and 2015.
-Taken for the London Evening Standard newspaper while Miliband was campaigning for local elections in May 2014, the image became well known following the popular perception of it as making Miliband appear awkward, error-prone and incapable of performing simple tasks.
+A photograph of Ed Miliband, then the leader of the Labour Party in the United Kingdom, eating a bacon sandwich became a source of sustained commentary and the subject of an internet meme in 2014 and 2015.
+Taken for the London Evening Standard while Miliband was campaigning in the 2014 local elections, the image became well-known following the popular perception of it as making Miliband appear awkward, error-prone, and incapable of performing simple tasks.

-The image sparked several internet memes, both supportive and mocking, and fuelled a debate about the lengths to which politicians attempt to control their public image, as well as drawing criticism that the focus placed on the image and its resulting memes was motivated by antisemitism.
+The image became a popular internet meme, and prompted a cultural debate about the lengths to which politicians attempt to control their public image.
+Keith Kahn-Harris of The Guardian regarded the focusing on the image, and its resulting Internet memes, as having been motivated by antisemitism (Miliband is a Jewish atheist).
 Miliband dismissed the debate as unimportant.
-Others, including opponents, described the media focus as unfair or part of a wider negative personality-based media campaign.
+Others described the media focus as unfair or as part of a wider negative personality-based media campaign.
 The photo was used in a mocking front page of The Sun, then the UK's most widely read newspaper, on the day before the 2015 general election.
+It is unclear what effect, if any, the photograph had on the eventual result.